juntylpro1/secure-enterprise/config-project.md

 ## Setting input values
 {: #project-input-values}

 Input values are used to configure a deployable architecture to match your specific needs.
 The required inputs vary based on the deployable architecture that you choose.
-They are a set of common inputs that are used to provide shared input values across any number of configurations.

-The input's attribute allows variables to be imported from any number of outputs of different configurations, even from other projects.
-By doing so, the dev environment of an app project can easily be linked to the dev environment of an infrastructure project.
-Or common input values can easily be shared across environments and projects.
+Configurations can be linked together by using the outputs of one configuration as the inputs on another.
+For example, a configuration for an application could use an output from an infrastructure configuration, such as a cluster ID, to deploy onto that infrastructure.

+### Referencing values
+{: #reference-values}

+Depending on how the architecture was designed, some inputs might include a set of options that you can select, or you can enter values in fields as text strings.
+For inputs that have editable fields, you can include references as text strings that refer to inputs or outputs from other configurations that were deployed from your project.
+You can also reference parameters from an environment.
+When you add a reference, the value is pulled from the input, output, or environment and used as the input value in the architecture that you're configuring.

+You can find the name of an output to reference by opening a deployed configuration in your project and going to the **Outputs** tab.
+{: tip}

+References comply with the URL specification, but use a different `ref` protocol instead of `http`.
+Just like URLs on websites, you can write a reference that's relative to your current context.
+For example, if you're adding a reference to an input within the configuration that you're currently editing, then your current path is `/config/<configname>` and you can write a reference relative to that path.
+For example, `ref:./inputs/region` adds a reference to the input that is named `region` within the same configuration.
+In this case, the configuration that you're editing does not need to be deployed in order to reference another value within it.

+#### Referencing values from a configuration
+{: #reference-values-config}

+The general format to reference a value in a configuration is as follows:

+`ref:/config/<config_name>/<inputs_or_outputs>/<input_or_output_name>`.

+You can reference an input or an output from a configuration that has been deployed from your project.
+For example, the following reference points to an output that is named `cluster_id` within the `ProdCluster` configuration: `ref:/config/ProdCluster/outputs/cluster_id`.

+You can add a relative reference to another input within the configuration that you're currently editing.
+The configuration does not need to be deployed to do so.
+{: remember}

+#### Referencing inputs from an environment
+{: #reference-parameters-env}

+Since environments are created within a project, and not within a configuration, you don't need to include `/config/<configname>` if you want to reference a parameter in an environment.
+But you must include the name of the environment after the `env` reference type.
+Then, specify `inputs` and provide the name of the input that you want to reference: `ref:./env/<environment_name>/inputs/<name>`.
+You can't add a reference to an authentication parameter or a compliance profile from an environment.

+For example, the following reference points to an input parameter that is named `cluster_id` within the `Production` environment: `ref:./env/Production/inputs/cluster_id`.

-## Configuring the architecture
+## Configuring an architecture by using the console
 {: #how-to-config}
+{: ui}

 To create a customized configuration, complete the following steps:

 1. From the **Security** panel, select the authentication method that you want to use to deploy your architecture.

     Add an API key by using {{site.data.keyword.secrets-manager_full}}.
-This authorizes the project to deploy to a target account and is required to deploy your configuration.
+This authorizes the project to deploy to a target account and is required to deploy your architecture.
 For more information, see [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
     {: note}
+{: #cra-validate-failure}

 1. During validation, a Code Risk Analyzer scan is run on your architecture.
 Select the controls that you want to use during validation.
 You can use the **Architecture default** controls, or the **Select from {{site.data.keyword.compliance_short}}** option if you have an attachment set up in your target account. {: #cra-validate-failure}